-MCD OUTCOME COMPONENT SCHOOL PLAN District's tiered approach to instruction and intervention, the intensity, frequency, and duration of support increases and student-teacher ratio decreases as students move up the tiers.
+MCD OUTCOME COMPONENT SCHOOL PLAN instruction and intervention, the intensity, frequency, and duration of support increases and student-teacher ratio decreases as students move up the tiers.
 Instructional strategies and examples are provided in the following attachments and can be used as guidelines for planning the instructional day/class periods for each of the tiers.
 Student performance is monitored closely to evaluate progress and the effectiveness of all instruction and intervention.
 Intensity, frequency, duration of support, and student-teacher ratio changes as the students move through the tiers, as does the frequency of progress monitoring.
 This multi-tiered framework is a continuum of instruction and intervention where an individual student may simultaneously receive differentiated instruction in varying intensity in Tiers 1, 2, and 3 in order to match learning supports to both academic and behavioral/social-emotional needs.
-For students whose needs warrant additional investigation, we will provide Coordinated Services Team (COST) and Student Success Team (SST) meetings which will review the students areas of strength, need, history, and resources, and endeavor to bring assistance to the family as well as the student so that he/she can learn.
 Referral Procedure Parents or guardians will be instructed on the process for referring their child for assessment for special education services.
 Teachers, other school personnel, and community members will also be trained on how to refer a child for assessment.
 Within fifteen (15) days, not counting school vacations greater than five (5) days, of the receipt of a referral for assessment, the referring party will receive a written response from the school.
 If the school determines that an assessment of the student is not appropriate, the referring party will receive a written notice of this decision.
 If the school determines that an assessment is appropriate, the parent/guardian/teacher will receive an Assessment Plan.
-An Assessment Plan describes the types and purposes of the assessments, which may be used to determine the child's eligibility for special education services.
-Before the child can be assessed, the parent must consent to the assessment by signing the Assessment Plan.
-The parent has at least fifteen (15) days from the receipt of the Assessment Plan to consent to and sign it.
-The school has sixty (60) days, not counting school vacations greater than five (5) days, of the receipt of the signed Assessment Plan to complete the assessment and hold an Individualized Education Program (IEP) meeting.
-Language Factors Prior to assessment, the Bilingual Coordinator will review the student's language development history,
+An Assessment Plan describes the types and purposes of the assessments which may be used to determine your child's eligibility for special education services.
+Before your child can be assessed, you must consent to the assessment by signing the Assessment Plan.
+You have at least fifteen (15) days from the receipt of the Assessment Plan to consent to and sign it.
+The school has sixty (60) days, not counting school vacations greater than five (5) days, of the receipt of your signed Assessment Plan to complete the assessment and hold an Individualized Education Program (IEP) meeting.
+Language Factors Prior to assessment, the Bilingual Coordinator will review the student's language development history, including

-Los Angeles Unified School District PUBLIC SCHOOL OF CHOICE SERVICE PLAN FOR SPECIAL EDUCATION
+Los Angeles Unified School District PUBLIC SCHOOL CHOICE 3.0 SERVICE PLAN FOR SPECIAL EDUCATION